ChrisMoller/mtx/README.md

 63.1 16.6 11.1 0
 </pre>

-A graphical example using a two-variable system of 100 randomised samples each results in eigenvalues of [1030.44j0 17.6173j0] and eigenvectors
+A typical graphical example using a two-variable system of 100 randomised samples each results in eigenvalues of [1030.44j0 17.6173j0] and eigenvectors
 of: